THIS ARTICLE IS NOT SAFE FOR WORK AND IS VERY TRIGGERY INDEED.

 At Oakley Court, Me Me Lai initiates an isolated young man into the ways of making physical love.
 It’s a kind of riff on Frances Hodgson Burnett’s ‘The Secret Garden’.
 (I think?)

 If any film can induce such nostalgia, it’s ‘Au Pair Girls’.
 Call it ‘Mondo Berkshire’, or ‘Goodbye Seventies Brexitland’ if you like.
-I don’t mind.
-I’ll be the other side of Hadrian’s Wall for the foreseeable future.
+I don’t mind because I’ll be the other side of Hadrian’s Wall for the duration.
 Arrivederci, ciao, pal… yeah, ciao…